wp-plugins/ninjafirewall/readme.txt

 = Requirements =

-* WordPress 3.3 or higher (single-user version only)
+* WordPress 3.3 or higher
 * PHP 5.3 or higher
 * Apache / Nginx / LiteSpeed
 * Unix-like OS (Linux, *BSD) only